 Tells the story of the complex relationship between an Israeli Secret Service officer and his teenage Palestinian informant.
 Shuttling back and forth between conflicting points of view, the...
 See full summary »

 Elise and Didier fall in love at first sight, in spite of their differences.
 He talks, she listens.
 He's a romantic atheist, she's a religious realist.
 When their daughter becomes seriously ill, their love is put on trial.

 Felix van Groeningen

-Omar (Adam Bakri) is a Palestinian baker who routinely climbs over the separation wall to meet up with his girl Nadja (Leem Lubany).
-By night, he's either a freedom fighter or a terrorist -- you decide -- ready to risk his life to strike at the Israeli military with his childhood friends Tarek (Eyad Hourani) and Amjad (Samer Bisharat).
+Omar (Adam Bakri) is a Palestinian baker who routinely climbs over the apartheid wall to meet up with his girl Nadja (Leem Lubany).
+By night, he's a freedom fighter ready to risk his life to strike at the occupation forces with his childhood friends Tarek (Eyad Hourani) and Amjad (Samer Bisharat).
 Arrested after the killing of an Israeli soldier and tricked into an admission of guilt by association, he agrees to work as an informant.
 So begins a dangerous game-is he playing his Israeli handler (Waleed F. Zuaiter) or will he really betray his cause?
 And who can he trust on either side?
 Written by

 Was this review helpful to you?